Asthma Mudra

 Asthma Mudra Benefits

-• The asthma Hasta mudra activates the points in the palms and fingers that are connected to the lungs and chest.
+• Asthma Mudra activates the points in the palms and fingers that are related to the lungs and chest.

-Of course, All mudra is very effective when you do the mudras between 4-6 AM. because at this time you can get a silent and calm environment, that is the most required for any mudra and yoga.
+Of course, all the mudras are very effective when you do them between 4-6 am in the morning, because at this time you can get a silent and calm environment, which is most essential for any mudra and yoga.

-Practice it daily in winter or when the weather changes, then 30 minutes will give you good results.
-Practicing this mudra in the morning and in the evening is more fruitful.
-Asthma hand posture can be practiced in the morning and evening for 10-12 minutes.
+If you practice this daily in winter or when the weather changes, then 30 minutes will give you good results.
+Practicing this mudra in the morning and evening is more fruitful.
+Asthma Hasta Asana can be practiced in the morning and evening for 10-12 minutes.

-This can be done on an empty stomach or after eating food.
-But for better results, it should be practiced on an empty stomach.
+It can be done on an empty stomach or after eating food but for better results it should be practiced on an empty stomach.

-To an excellent, the best and efficient results, make sure you practice regularly for two months.
+For excellent, best and efficient results, make sure you practice regularly for two months.

 RELATED ARTICLES